ng572/blog/_posts/2022-08-19-debugging-alacarte-ubuntu-2204.md

 ### Debugging

-add the block of code that would open up the debugger
+add the block of code that would open up the debugger to `/usr/share/alacarte/Alacarte/ItemEditor.py`

 ```py
     try: